-As we celebrate Black History Month, here are eight African American attorneys who pioneered the way for generations of legal scholars by challenging the preconceived bias and bigotry of an entire nation:
+Here are eight African American attorneys who pioneered the way for generations of legal scholars by challenging the preconceived bias of an entire nation:

 Charlotte E. Ray was the first black female lawyer in the United States.
 She studied at the Institution for the Education of Colored Youth in Washington, D.C., and went on to teach and study law at Howard University.
 Upon admission to the District of Columbia bar in 1872, Ray became not only the first woman admitted to practice in the District of Columbia but also the first black woman licensed to practice law in the United States.